 There are many groups, organizations and individuals working across Prince Edward Island to help people just like you with your wellness goals.
-Here you will find helpful information about wellness programs, motivational stories about Islanders and other resources for a successful and healthier year ahead.
+Here you will find helpful information about wellness programs, motivational stories about Islanders and other resources.

 #Every Little Bit Counts!

 The PEI Wellness Strategy indicates that one in two Islanders is considered inactive.
 Whether you are eight or 88, take the first step today to get active and stay active for life.
 Contact go!PEI for information about places, programs and events in your community.

 3. Make mental health matter

 Mental health impacts us all.
 Positive mental health is an individual's or family's capacity to feel, think and act in ways that enhance our ability to enjoy life and deal with the challenges.

 The earlier children and youth develop resilience to life's challenges and a positive attitude, the more likely they will benefit from lifelong mental well-being.

 - Strongest Families provides mental health resources for children and youth online and via telehealth services.
 There are no wait times, schedules fit with family's schedules and there is no need to travel.
 PEI families can be referred through a primary care provider or community mental health service.

 - Triple P-Positve Parenting Programs give parents and caregivers simple tips to help manage the big and small problems of family life.

 - Mental Health Services are available across PEI.